 For the seniors, I usually walk across the street from the park to capture those cool brick-walled backgrounds.
 It’s not uncommon to find someone has written on the wall the graduating year, which I like to take advantage of in pictures.

 - Downtown Salem

-Downtown Salem, Oregon is ripe with old and new buildings, and maintaining these buildings in good conditions is important and people that want to do this, try Central Penn Contracting Services which specialize in this kind of work.
+Downtown Salem, Oregon is ripe with old and new buildings.
 Between many of the streets are neat little alleys that people often use for photos.
 From arched alleys to wide steps to twisty trees, a short walk easily brings together a variety of brick locations and quiet spots available for your photo session.

 Hopefully any of these locations spark your interest in outdoor photography locations.
 If you’re wanting outdoor photos but aren’t sure where to choose, we will work with you to take advantage of the best each location has to offer at the time of your photoshoot.